wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Changelog ==

+= 1.1.0.4 - 2014/06/28 =
+* Tweak - Change wp_register_script( 'a3rev-chosen') to wp_register_script( 'a3rev-chosen-new')
+* Tweak - Added all Quotes and Orders settings to admin dashboard for full upgrade compatibility
+* Tweak - Added Italian Translation thanks to Fabio Biocchetti
+* Fix - Add @ for called session_start() function to fix uncaught header warning message.

 = 1.1.0.3 - 2014/06/17 =
 * Tweak - Updated chosen js script to latest version 1.0.1 on the a3rev Plugin Framework
 * Tweak - Added support for placeholder feature for input, email , password , text area types